 "Blackout is Hilarious and spontaneous!
 I'm guessing the reviewers who gave Blackout's Box a low rating we're probably victims of one of his many hilarious pranks.
 I'm amazed Blackout isn't nationally famous!
 The characters he portrays along with their voices are unique and entertaining.
 Whether it's the foul-mouth elderly Gladys, The Dead-on video impression of Christopher Walken, or Marcy Gray belting out a perverse tune; Blackout will have you in tears from laughter!"Alexa.com

 Voice Over Clients

 Z100 New York

 Sirius Radio Network

 The Improv Comedy Clubs

-Hire Michael as a voice actor.
-Payment is made through Voices.com SurePay, an escrow service that guarantees your work is done to your satisfaction.
-Send payment securely by Visa, Mastercard or PayPal through Voices.com and when your work is done, simply download the final files, and release funds to Michael Biggins.
+Payment to Michael Biggins is made through Voices.com SurePay®, our escrow service that guarantees your project is completed to your satisfaction.
+Pay securely by Visa, Mastercard or PayPal through Voices.com and when your work is done, simply download the final files, and release funds to Michael Biggins.

 To invite Michael Biggins to audition for your project, simply invite them to a job.
 Share your project details to quickly and easily receive a quote.